sstsimulator/sst-docs/docs/cpp/component/constructor.md

 Typically not called directly.
 SST will build and call the constructor.

 Typical tasks:
-- Read params from the project driver.
+- Read params from the simulation configuration.
 - Process params.
 - Initialize SubComponents.
 - Register one or more clocks.